relaycoder/repograph/docs/repomix-output.md

       ignoreFilter.add(ignore.join('\n'));
     }

-    // Use globby to find all files matching the include patterns const relativePaths = await globby(patterns, {
+    // Use globby to find all files matching the include patterns.
+    // Globby might return absolute paths if the patterns are absolute.
+We ensure
+    // all paths are absolute first, then make them relative to the root for
+    // consistent processing, which is required by the `ignore` package. const foundPaths = await globby(patterns, {
       cwd: root,
       gitignore: false, // We handle gitignore patterns manually
       dot: true,
-      absolute: false,
+      absolute: true,
       followSymbolicLinks: true,
       onlyFiles: true,
     });

+    const relativePaths = foundPaths.map(p => path.relative(root, p).replace(/\\/g, '/'));

     // Filter out files that would cause symlink cycles const visitedRealPaths = new Set<string>();